CiscoDevNet/intersight-powershell/docs/New-IntersightBootPrecisionPolicy.md

-Note :- Use Initialize-IntersightBootDeviceBase to create the object of complex type BootDeviceBase It also accepts the of object(s) of type BootHttp, BootIscsi, BootLocalCdd, BootLocalDisk, BootNvme, BootPchStorage, BootPxe, BootSan, BootSdCard, BootUefiShell, BootUsb, BootVirtualMedia, use the respective Initialize cmdlet to create the object.
+Note :- Use Initialize-IntersightBootDeviceBase to create the object of complex type BootDeviceBase It also accepts the of object(s) of type BootFlexMmc, BootHttp, BootIscsi, BootLocalCdd, BootLocalDisk, BootNvme, BootPchStorage, BootPxe, BootSan, BootSdCard, BootUefiShell, BootUsb, BootVirtualMedia, use the respective Initialize cmdlet to create the object.
 Cmdlet(s) :
+Initialize-IntersightBootFlexMmc
 Initialize-IntersightBootHttp
 Initialize-IntersightBootIscsi
 Initialize-IntersightBootLocalCdd